csblab23/SCART/README.md

 CAR-T therapy requires surface targets that are highly expressed on tumour cells and absent on healthy tissue.
 SCART automates this discovery by:

 1. Downloading and parsing scRNA-seq datasets from GEO
-2. Annotating cell types with PopV (multi-method consensus)
+2. Annotating cell types with PopV (multi-method consensus) — or using your own pre-existing annotations
-3. Identifying malignant epithelial cells via scMalignantFinder and inferCNA
+3. Identifying malignant epithelial cells via scMalignantFinder and SCEVAN
 4. Computing differentially expressed surfaceome genes (tumour vs stromal/immune)
 5. Scoring every candidate gene — or gene pair with a logic gate — for efficacy (tumour coverage) and safety (healthy tissue sparing)